DDriggs00/mavlinkinterface/docs/contribute.md

 - If the sensor has its own python interface, consider creating a class for it (like how Sonar is implemented).
 - All returned sensor data must be converted to the SI unit that makes the most sense
+  - Exception: degrees are used for all angles, rather than the SI Unit of Radians